filecoin-project/FIPs/FIPS/fip-xxxx.md

  sake of brevity.

 ### FVM support for CBOR encoding
 The FVM currently only supports event values encoded with the `raw` encoding.
-It will now have to support CBOR encoding (0x51) as well as built-in actor event values will be encoded with CBOR.
+This FIP adds support for CBOR encoding (0x51), and built-in actor event values will be encoded with CBOR.

 ### Verified Registry Actor Events